 Curbside service is available as well as in person browsing and checkout.
 Call ahead for curbside service 679-0700.

-To assist with social distancing we have 5 computer stations in the computer lab as well as 4 additional stations throughout the library.
+To assist with social distancing we have stations in the computer lab as well as 3 additional stations throughout the library.
 One Hour Limit!

-This area offers a quite place to study or read.
+This area offers a quiet place to study or read.
 You can also browse our Young Adult Collection.
-Study groups call ahead to reserve room.
+Study groups please call ahead to reserve the room.

 Satsuma Public Library Foundation Fundraiser